ianare/exif-py/README.rst

 After cloning the repo, use the provided Makefile::

-  make venv reqs-install
+  make venv install-dev

-Which will install a virtual environment and install development dependencies.
+Which will create a virtual environment and install development dependencies.

 Usage
 *****